Atom Learning logo

 1. Use the blurting method to test recall

 The blurting method is an effective way to revise using past papers.
-Rather than reading through notes or passively highlighting a textbook, this method encourages students to retrieve information from memory, a proven way to strengthen long-term understanding.
+Rather than reading through notes or passively highlighting a textbook, this method encourages you to retrieve information from memory, a proven way to strengthen long-term understanding.

 Here’s how it works: